 Now the internet is a valuable resource.
 Brain World has an article that lists a few more exercises.
 The blog over at Brain Balance Centers also shares some movements along with some great articles.
 They refer to a book, Disconnected Kids, that looks like it would contain a lot of useful information for children with learning challenges.

 While I was looking for more resources, I found some very helpful videos:

 (I plan on including this as part of our morning routine.)

 She refers to the works of Dr. Dennison!

-Try some of these exercises out and let me know if you noticed any results.
+Try some of these exercises out, and let me know if you notice any results.
 I teach a geometry class at our co-op and had the students do some exercises before taking a test.
-Overall, that test day produced the some of the highest test scores!
+Overall, that test day produced some of the highest test scores!